jeremytammik/tbc/a/2004_cmd_id_key_schedule.md

 ####<a name="3"></a> Key Schedule

-Jacob Small chipped in with some new insight on how to control the hierarchy of the schedule in the project browser in the thread on [Key Schedule + Revit API](https://forums.autodesk.com/t5/revit-api-forum/key-schedule-revit-api/m-p/12143666):
+Jacob Small, Autodesk Implementation Consultant, chipped in with some new advice on how to control the hierarchy of the schedule in the project browser in the thread on [Key Schedule + Revit API](https://forums.autodesk.com/t5/revit-api-forum/key-schedule-revit-api/m-p/12143666):

 **Question:** I have previously asked about using Revit API to create a Key Schedule and add bunch of new parameters to it.
 That questions is still out here somewhere so I am not going to repeat it here.
 Instead I just manually added bunch of parameters to Key Schedule and moved on to the next task.